Frequently Asked Questions

 Your application and essays must be submitted in English.
 Supporting documents from your university and letters of recommendation may be submitted in English or Spanish only.

-My documents are in Portuguese do I have to get them translated and certified?
+• My documents are in Portuguese.
+Do I have to get them translated and certified?

 All required documents must be submitted in English or Spanish.
-Candidates from a Portuguese speaking country must submit the original documents in Portuguese AND an English translation of these documents.
+Candidates from a Portuguese-speaking country must submit the original documents in Portuguese AND an English translation of these documents.
 The translation does not have to be certified.

-Can I submit my application and/or supporting documents by email?
+• Can I submit my application and/or supporting documents by email?

-What is a university transcript?
+• What is a university transcript?

 Georgetown requires a copy of an official transcript from each university where you have studied, in order to review your academic history and grades obtained.

-What if my university sends the transcripts directly?
+• What if my university sends the transcripts directly?

 We prefer that applicants upload the official transcript onto the application.
 However, we understand that some universities might wish to send the transcript directly to Georgetown.
 If so, please use the following address:

 ATTN.
-Georgetown University Latin American Board
+Georgetown University Latin America Leadership Program

 3700 O Street, N.W.